spatie/laravel-resource-links/docs/usage/endpoint-parameters.md

 ### Parameter resolving rules

-An endpoint has zero or more signature parameters(i.e. the parameters of your function you're routing to) that should be filled in when creating a url to an endpoint.
+An link has zero or more signature parameters(i.e. the parameters of your function you're routing to) that should be filled in when creating a url to an link.

 We use a set of rules to deduce a correct value for the signature parameters.
 For each signature parameter these rules are checked: when a value of a rule fits the signature parameter it will be used.